Eddie Murphy returns to 'SNL' as Mister Robinson, Gumby and Buckwheat - Local News 8

 “I look at least five years younger there,” Murphy joked.
 “You know what they always say, ‘money don’t crack.'”

-Murphy was greeted on stage by Tracey Morgan, Chris Rock and Dave Chapelle during his opening monologue.
+Murphy was greeted on stage by Tracy Morgan, Chris Rock and Dave Chapelle during his opening monologue.

 “I wouldn’t miss this for the world!
 My kids love Lizzo,” Rock told Murphy referencing this week’s musical guest.